branover/RustyLox/README.md

 # RustyLox
 A Rust implementation of the Crafting Interpreters language, Lox.

+Currently a work in progress.
+I'm working through Part 1 right now by take the Java interpreter or Lox in the book and implementing it in Rust.

 # Running
 To use with a .lox script, run:
 ```